ETH-NEXUS/celltype_benchmark/README.md

 # Cell typing_benchmark
-Snakemake-based (M\"ö"lder et. al 2021)  pipeline to run individual cell typing methods and compare the accuracies of each method in a PBMC-based benchmark.
+Snakemake-based (Mölder et. al 2021)  pipeline to run individual cell typing methods and compare the accuracies of each method in a PBMC-based benchmark.

 ## Requirements:
 `Conda` environments will be used to install some of the cell typing methods.